Timon14kraan/Project-Proces-and-Safety/src/Flowchart.md

     :lift the middle part out of the bolt fastener;
     :Go to home position;
     :Rotate middle part -90 degrees in the x-axis;
-    :Place middle part on top of the nut repeat  :rotate fastener 360 degrees;
+    :Place middle part on top of the nut;
+repeat  :rotate fastener 360 degrees;
 repeat while (rotated 2 times?) is (no)
 ->yes;